emw7/flexms/README.md

 ## Internals

-This sections is not for end users but it is for developers or for end users that want understanding how internationalization has been desigend and why internationalization has been designed in such a way.
+This section is not for end users, but it is for developers or for end users that want to understand how internationalisation has been designed and why internationalisation has been designed in such a way.

 - *Why it is the application that must define the bean of type `MessageSource messageSource` and name `messageSource`?*
   Because for reason (due to bean creation priorities I guess) it seems that if `platform-i18n` defines a bean with such a name, it clashes with the bean that spring creates anyway.
-- *How must named the platform projects resouce bundles for the messages?*
+- *How must be named the platform projects resource bundles for the messages?*
-  They must named after the root package of the project with dots (.) replced by underscores (_) and suffixed by `messages`; with reference to `platform-service-client-api` (maven) platform project, the sources will apper as follow:
+  They must named after the root package of the project with dots (.) replaced by underscores (_) and suffixed by `messages`; with reference to `platform-service-client-api` (maven) platform project, the sources will apper as follow:
   ```
   src/main/resources/
       com_github_emw7_platform_service_client_api_messages.properties